achingbrain/munitorum/README.md

 - How many upgrades can Imperial Militia units take?
 - Do extra Militia Auxiliary units added via the 'Militia Auxiliary' upgrade have to have the same weapons as the other Militia Auxiliary units in the Militia Infantry Squad (eg. rifles or pistols/cc weapons)?
 - Imperial Militia Arvus Lighters have the Planetfall special rule but no spacecraft in the list have any transport capacity
-- Auxilia Malcador has 2xLascannon which are AT5+, Auxilia Malcador Annihalator has 2xLascannon which are AT4+
+- Auxilia Malcador has 2xLascannon which are AT5+, Auxilia Malcador Annihilator has 2xLascannon which are AT4+
-- Fellblade demolisher cannon has no Small Arms profile, Auxillia Malcador Annihalator and Vindicator ones do
+- Fellblade demolisher cannon has no Small Arms profile, Auxillia Malcador Annihilator and Vindicator ones do
-- Vindicator demolisher cannon has no Disrupt rule, Fellblade and Auxillia Malcador Annihalator ones do
+- Vindicator demolisher cannon has no Disrupt rule, Fellblade and Auxillia Malcador Annihilator ones do
 - Imperial Militia faction has no points limit for Lords of War detachments
 - If the army includes a Force Commander and only Rogue Psykers (not Discipline Masters), does the first Rogue Psyker have to be in the same formation as the Force Commander?